D067659/tpmc_documentation/evaluation/create_function_usecase.md

 Function label: `Thermometer Temperature`

 The result is a floating point number.
-The result should be labeled `Temperature`and have the help text `This result contains the temperature of the choosen thermometer.`.
+The result should have some arbitrary result ID, be labeled as `Temperature`and have the help text `This result contains the temperature of the choosen thermometer.`.

 The function should have the following fields:
 1. A field should specify the exact thermometer by its number with the label `Thermometer Number` and the helptext `Specify the thermometer by its numeric id.`.